noopkat/avr-pizza/README.md

 :cloud: :pizza: :cloud: :pizza: :cloud:

+:warning: **This is very much in alpha stage at the moment, so use at your own caution.
+Holler in this repo's issues if you have something unexpected happen if you give this a try.
+Thanks** :pray: :two_hearts:

 ## What is this?

 Avr-pizza is a tool for compiling Arduino sketch files without needing to have the Arduino IDE and related toolchains installed on your machine.

 It makes use of :sparkles: the cloud :sparkles:.
 Ask, and ye shall receive a freshly baked, delicious compilation in a timely manner.

-:warning: **This is very much in alpha stage at the moment, so use at your own caution.
-Holler in this repo's issues if you have something unexpected happen if you give this a try.
-Thanks** :pray: :two_hearts:
+### Q: Wait, why is this happening in the cloud again?

+A: Glad you asked!
+A couple of general use cases for leaning on remote compilation:

+1. Compile Arduino sketches within a web browser environment (coming soon) :zap:

+2. Compile Arduino sketches on users' machines without requiring them to go through downloading and installing the Arduino IDE.
+This is particularly helpful for nodebots related libraries, which often produce custom sketches tailored to the unique needs of a user setting up their robot.
+Makes for a less confusing and more friendly 'out of the box' experience all round.

+### Q: Can I override 'the cloud' with my local Arduino IDE installation to build on my own machine instead?

+A: Yes!
+See the examples section of this README for details on how to do this.

+## Requirements

+To use this library, a stable internet connection is required.
+You'll also need to have [NodeJS](http://nodejs.org) installed on your computer.

 ## Installation